-The Filipino President Serenaded Trump With A Love Song, After He Ordered Him To Sing It
+The Philippine President Serenaded Trump With A Love Song, After He Ordered Him To Sing It

 Duterte has been a controversial figure since taking office as president last year, and launching a war on drugs that has killed at least 3,900 people in the Philippines.

-His administration has said that those carrying out the killings have been acting in self defense, but many have condemned the extrajudicial slayings as a major human rights violation.
+His administration has said that those carrying out the killings have been acting in self-defense, but many have condemned the extrajudicial slayings as a major human rights violation.

 When White House reporters traveling with Trump asked whether the issue of human rights had come up at a meeting between the two presidents Monday, both Trump and Duterte declined to respond.